 “At the time we hired Jonathan our program had been stagnant for the preceding ten years with little growth and with significant problems in maintaining our programs with cooperators, and serious problems in production of our scientific reports which represent the primary results of our investigations and research.”

-- Design Quality Management Program and 12 process improvement projects.
+- Design a Quality Management Program and twelve process improvement projects.

-- Streamline and improve quality of data collection and analysis, report publication, training, and administrative processes.
+- Streamline and improve the quality of its data collection and analysis, report publication, training, and administrative processes.

 - Formulate a new strategic plan.